-Our business activities are based on the legal frameworks and ethical standards of the different countries in which Deutsche Börse Group operates.
-A key way in which we underscore the values we consider important is by joining initiatives and organisations that advocate generally accepted ethical standards.
+Deutsche Börse Group's business activities are based on the legal frameworks and ethical standards of the different countries in which the Group operates.
+A key way in which we underscore the values we consider important for the Deutsche Börse Group is by joining initiatives and organisations that advocate generally accepted ethical standards.
 Relevant memberships are as follows: